TritonDataCenter/eng/README.md

 # Overview

-This repo serves two purposes: (1) It defines the guideslines and best practices for Joyent engineering work, and (2) it also provides boilerplate for an SDC project repo, giving you a starting point for many of the suggestion practices defined in the guidelines.
+This repo serves two purposes: (1) It defines the guidelines and best practices for Joyent engineering work, and (2) it also provides boilerplate for an SDC project repo, giving you a starting point for many of the suggestion practices defined in the guidelines.
 This is especially true